 Wait, again, what is happiness?
 How does it feel or look like?
 Why I always miss it?

 Or maybe I have given a wrong interpretation on Happiness.
 I have put a wrong definition and most probably, I have carelessly and mistakenly associated it with Freedom.

 But, how possible can we achieve Happiness when we are not in Freedom?

 How the state of Happiness be like when there is no Freedom?

 And if there is no Happiness, why are we not living in Freedom?

 And yeah.
-Well, the easiest way to answer is, say la vie -- that was what the Frenchmen said in Kapas last time in our three and half hours of talking about culture, food, war, religion and life.
+Well, the easiest way to answer is, say la vie -- that was what the Frenchmen said in Kapas last time in our three and half hours of talking about culture, food, war, world, religion, conspiracy, and life.